Lauterbrunnen house in the valley with traditional flower boxes and grass

 This goes hand in hand with your budget.
 If you are traveling on a budget, I recommend getting a Swiss Travel Pass and taking advantage of all the inclusions and discounts on that.
 It’s pricy, but it becomes your transportation and activities all in one!

-These are included all for free on your pass, which ends up being much cheaper than trying to fill your time with paid activities.
+The above-listed activities are included all for free on your pass, which ends up being much cheaper than trying to fill your time with paid activities.
 Check out pricing & details about the Swiss Travel Pass here.

-If you have a little more to spend, there are some really cool extras that you could add on to your Swiss Itinerary.
 I’ve gone over them in detail on my best places to visit in Switzerland post, but I’ll include my recommendations for top day trips and activities for the main Swiss cities below.

 Recommended Geneva Activities & Day Trips